Read letters from Jeff and Christi Boyd

 Jeff and Christi Boyd

-Mission co-workers in Cameroon
+Mission co-workers in the Democratic Republic of Congo

-Serving as regional liaison for Central Africa (Jeff) and
+Serving as Regional Liaison for Central Africa (Jeff) and

-About Jeff and Christi Boyd’s ministry
+About Jeff and Christi Boyd’s ministry:

 About Jeff and Christi Boyd

 Jeff, a former math teacher, brings to his duties as regional liaison more than two decades of experience as an educator in the United States, Pakistan and Africa.
 Education is a priority for the partner churches with whom he works.
 Jeff says his agenda is guided by “what the local partner is already doing or is committed to do.”

 Though trained as a physical therapist, Christi has longstanding experience bringing people together to address root causes of hunger and poverty.
 Having completed 13 years as facilitator for the Joining Hands Initiative in Cameroon, she has particular expertise in building bridges of solidarity that connect people to tackle problems of a globalizing world.

 For Christi, her efforts on behalf of the marginalized are rooted firmly in her faith.
 “Through the words of Jesus and the prophets, God consistently defends the cause of the poor, vulnerable, and oppressed,” she says.
 “The Scriptures call us to follow in their footsteps.”

 Since arriving in Africa in 1990, the Boyds have lived in Tanzania, Cameroon and are now in Congo for the second time.
 As Christi puts it, “We discerned that the Author of all good things indeed had not yet finished the Congo chapter of our life in mission service.”
 Jeff and Christi feel a strong call to serve in Africa.
 “We feel this is where God wants us at this time,” Jeff says.
 “Christi and I are both constantly challenged in our work.
 There remains so much to learn and work on.”